learn-co-curriculum/dsc-extensions-to-linear-models-lab/README.md

 ### Create a Lasso path

-From this section, you know that when using lasso, more parameters shrink to zero as your regularization parameter goes up.
+From this section, you know that when using Lasso, more parameters shrink to zero as your regularization parameter goes up.
 In Scikit-learn there is a function `lasso_path()` which visualizes the shrinkage of the coefficients while $alpha$ changes.
 Try this out yourself!

 https://scikit-learn.org/stable/auto_examples/linear_model/plot_lasso_coordinate_descent_path.html#sphx-glr-auto-examples-linear-model-plot-lasso-coordinate-descent-path-py

 ### AIC and BIC for subset selection
 This notebook shows how you can use AIC and BIC purely for feature selection.
-Try this code out on our Boston housing data!
+Try this code out on our Ames housing data!

 https://xavierbourretsicotte.github.io/subset_selection.html